ray-project/ray/doc/source/cluster/kubernetes/getting-started/rayservice-quick-start.md

 # rayservice-sample-serve-svc                   ClusterIP   10.96.161.84    <none>        8000/TCP                                                  4m58s
 ```

-After the Ray Serve applications are healthy and ready, KubeRay will create a head service and a serve service for the RayService custom resource - for example, `rayservice-sample-head-svc` and `rayservice-sample-serve-svc` in Step 4.4.
+When the Ray Serve applications are healthy and ready, KubeRay creates a head service and a Ray Serve service for the RayService custom resource.
+For example, `rayservice-sample-head-svc` and `rayservice-sample-serve-svc` in Step 4.4.
 ## Step 5: Verify the status of the Serve applications

 ```sh